 local search heuristics, social networks,

 Prerequisites: undergraduate algorithms (CS161, or equivalent).

 Prior exposure to linear programming is recommended but not required

 Weekly exercise sets.
 Students have the option to substitute a

-paper-reading project for some of the exercise sets.
+paper-reading project for 3 of the exercise sets.

 - A LaTeX template that you can use to